Harriet Tubman Web Hunt: Leading the Way to Freedom

 - How did Harriet Tubman help the Union during the Civil War?

 Discover the many roles Harriet Tubman played during the Civil War in this National Geographic story.

 - After the Civil War, how did Harriet Tubman continue to fight for justice and help those in need?

-In this article from Women in History, you can learn how Tubman continued her work after the war.
+At the website for the National Women's Hall of Fame, you can learn how Tubman continued her work after the war.

 - Read the August 29, 1868 letter to Tubman from her friend, the famous abolitionist Frederick Douglass.
 What does he say is the main difference between the two of them?